stadelmanma/netl-ap-map-flow/README.rst

         * If you edited the ~/.bashrc file in the terminal or have an open window run :code:`source ~/.bashrc` to apply changes, alternatively close and open a term terminal window.
     C. In a terminal window run :code:`python3 --version` to ensure Anaconda was installed properly and is accessible
 4. Open a terminal and cd into the directory you want to install the AP_MAP_FLOW package in
-    A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`
+    A. Run the command :code:`git clone https://github.com/stadelmanma/netl-ap-map-flow.git`
-    B. Run the command :code:`cd netl-AP_MAP_FLOW`
+    B. Run the command :code:`cd netl-ap-map-flow`
-    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the apmapflow module to the python3 installation.
+    C. Finally run :code:`python3 setup.py install` which will build the model and link the apmapflow module to the python3 installation.

 Windows
 ~~~~~~~